PaaS - Orchestration

 Requires external tools or ingress controllers for advanced configurations

-Automatic load balancing across nodes14
+Automatic load balancing across nodes1arrow-up-right4arrow-up-right

 High Availability

-Built-in replication across nodes5
+Built-in replication across nodes5arrow-up-right

 Ecosystem

-Extensive community support, third-party integrations (Prometheus, Helm)1
+Extensive community support, third-party integrations (Prometheus, Helm)1arrow-up-right

-Smaller ecosystem; limited integrations14
+Smaller ecosystem; limited integrations1arrow-up-right4arrow-up-right

 Security

-RBAC, network policies, secrets management1
+RBAC, network policies, secrets management1arrow-up-right

-Basic TLS encryption; fewer granular controls1
+Basic TLS encryption; fewer granular controls1arrow-up-right

 Use Cases